Daycare entry

 Daycare entry is an offer in the form of learning and play circles that make it easier for children and families who have not been reached by institutional daycare, or only insufficiently, to enter the system of early childhood education, care and upbringing.

-Who is this offer aimed at?
+Who is this program for?

 Children aged one to four and their parents

-who have recently moved
+- families who have recently moved here from abroad,

-What is the aim?
+What is the goal?

 What should participating parents know?